pgbackrest/pgbackrest/CONTRIBUTING.md

 #### somefileTest.c

 Assuming that a test file already exists, new unit tests will either go in a new `testBegin()` section or be added to an existing section.

+Unit test files are organized in the test/src/module directory with the same directory structure as the source code being tested.
+For example, if new code is added to src/**command/expire**.c then test/src/module/**command/expire**Test.c will need to be updated.
 ```
 // *****************************************************************************************************************************
 if (testBegin("expireBackup()"))